 Oasis Center “is dedicated to supporting and improving the lives of youth in Middle Tennessee” by providing a wide range of opportunities “from crisis intervention to youth leadership and community engagement to college and career access” to over 3,500 youth and families a year.
 A fun way to get involved is to sign your family up to assemble and deliver sack lunches on a day when volunteers aren’t available to cook.

 Room In The Inn

 Room In The Inn provides “programs that emphasize human development and recovery through education, self-help and work, centered in community and long term support for those who call the streets of Nashville home.”
-Consider hosting a hat-glove-sock drive or toiletries drive at your workplace, or sign your family up to serve a meal at the downtown campus, where a general population of 300 is served every week day and about 90 residents are served three times a day all week long.
+Consider hosting a hat-glove-sock drive or travel-size toiletries drive at your workplace, or sign your family up to serve a meal at the downtown campus, where a general population of 300 is served every week day and about 90 residents are served three times a day all week long.

 Stepping Stones Safe Haven

 Stepping Stones Safe Haven offers a Day Shelter and Night Shelter for homeless mothers with children, with the help of 16 churches who open their doors once a month or more to allow these women and children to eat and sleep in their buildings.
 There are many ways to serve this organization, such as volunteering as a shelter representative, crafting with children, and fundraising; or if you have a green thumb, volunteering in the community garden which supplies these women and children with fresh fruits and vegetables.
 Currently, the greatest need for volunteers is during 3:45 to 5:15 p.m. to check guests in.

 The New Beginnings Center